novaprova/novaprova/doc/manual/failures.rst

 message and keep executing the test, using the ``np_syslog_ignore()`` call.
-This function takes a UNIX extended regular expression as an argument; any message which is emitted to ``syslog()`` from that point onwards in the test will still be reported but will not cause the test to fail.
+This function takes a UNIX extended regular expression as an argument; any message which is emitted to ``syslog()`` from that point onwards in the test that matches the regular expression, will be silently ignored and will not cause the test to fail.
 You can make multiple calls to ``np_syslog_ignore()``, they accumulate until the end of the test.
 There's no need to remove these regular expressions, they're automatically removed at the end of the